matt474/Index-Card-Parser/README.md

 Input Files.
 These must be placed in a directory called "in" and must have a name in the format "###-####.txt"

-An output directory, called "out"
+Directories called "mid1", "mid2", and "out"

 Ruby, with the required gems for the "anystyle-paerser".